SAP-samples/cloud-businessrules-samples/README.md

 - **cf-apps** - It conatins **shoppingcart** SAPUI5 application that needs to be build and deployed in Cloud Foundry environment
   - Go to the [README](https://github.com/SAP/cloud-businessrules-samples/blob/master/cf-apps/README.md) to know more

-## Getting Started For Business Rules in Neo Environment
+## Getting Started with Business Rules in Neo Environment
 * Download and Extract the content from the [git](https://github.com/SAP/cloud-businessrules-samples)
 - From content in **apps** folder:
   - Open SAP Web IDE Full-Stack and import the project zip using **File --> Import --> From File System** option.